 · the designated premises supervisor;

-· a person aged 18 or over who is authorised to allow the sale or supply of alcohol by an under 18; or
+· a person aged 18 or over who is authorised to allow the sale or supply of alcohol ; or

 · a member or officer of a Management Committee present on the Reading Room premises in a capacity which enables him or her to prevent the supply in question.